stream-pi/website/README.md

 </div>

-Originally the Stream-Pi website was made with static HTML, and PHP.
-With the release of Stream-Pi 1.0.0 (now 2.0.0) we thought a redesign was in order to make things more modern.
-So the site was rebuilt from the ground up using react, typescript, and nextjs.

 React brings the Stream-Pi website into the modern era of web development and offers a faster, more robust experience for the end user.
 NextJS builds upon this with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more. without the need for additional configuration.

 It'll also in general just be easier to maintain.